First-line Advanced/Metastatic Squamous NSCLC: HARMONi-6 based Treatment Selection

 • PD‑L1 TPS ≥ 50% and Lower Disease Burden

-• Emerging preferred strategy: Ivonescimab + platinum-doublet chemotherapy (HARMONi-6)
+• Emerging bispecific/VEGF strategy: Ivonescimab + platinum-doublet chemotherapy (HARMONi-6)

-Ivonescimab + Platinum‑Doublet Chemotherapy (e.g., carboplatin + paclitaxel or nab‑paclitaxel) Alternative: Tislelizumab + Platinum‑Doublet Chemotherapy IO monotherapy (e.g., pembrolizumab) may be considered only in carefully selected patients with low tumor burden, minimal symptoms, and high likelihood of durable response
+Ivonescimab + Platinum‑Doublet Chemotherapy (e.g., carboplatin + paclitaxel or nab‑paclitaxel).
+Contraindication: ivonescimab should not be used in patients with imaging evidence of tumor invasion of major blood vessels.
+These patients were excluded from HARMONi-6 due to concerns for respiratory hemorrhage.
+Alternative: Tislelizumab + Platinum‑Doublet Chemotherapy IO monotherapy (e.g., pembrolizumab) may be considered only in carefully selected patients with low tumor burden, minimal symptoms, and high likelihood of durable response

 Ivonescimab or tislelizumab + platinum‑doublet chemotherapy per selected regimen